JackalopeSJ/MGTT-Archipelago/README.md

   Shot.
 One putter range is precollected in shuffled seeds.
 - Putting Practice plus separate Novice, Intermediate, and Expert difficulty items.
 Practice checks require the matching received access items.
-- Optional Topspin, Backspin, Super Topspin, and Super Backspin items, either globally or separately for each of the 16 golfers.
 - Checks for each tournament, every 1P Ring Attack level, Pro-difficulty wins against all 16 native Character Match opponents, Character Match wins on all six courses, requested shot/round feats, optional